Chord Inversions

 Now we've ended up with C major in its root position again, only an octave higher.
 So for triads, there is no third inversion.

-In popular music, an inversion is most commonly written as the name of the root chord, followed by a forward slash (/), then the lowest note in that inversion.
-So C major first inversion is "C/E" and C major second inversion is "C/G."
+In popular music, an inversion is most commonly written as the name of the root chord followed by a forward slash (/), then the bass note in that inversion.
+So C major first inversion is C/E and C major second inversion is C/G.

-When and why would you play an inversion?
+When and why would you play a chord inversion?

 Inversions are a fantastic way to make a progression feel smoother and more natural, flowing from chord to chord rather than jumping around.
 Often, songwriters will find inversions that create shared notes between two consecutive chords.